 - Entrepreneurship

 - Marketing

 - Finance

 - Business Communication

-- Kevboarding Review
+- Keyboarding Review

 - Economics

-Entrepreneurship and Marketing 9 - MADEM09 (Previously called Business Education 9)
+Entrepreneurship and Marketing 9 - MADEM09

 Topics to be covered include, but are not limited to:

 Unit 1: Business and You

 This unit will introduce you to the role of business in our lives, the functions of business, and the relationships between business and the individual.
 During this unit, you will be introduced to the concepts of needs and wants, and how they influence an individual's decision-making process.